 These videos were then posted as in-feed ads.
 By empowering young girls to create their own content, Nike hit home with their goal to promote female agency through movement.
 The campaign has garnered over 49 million views to date.

 Regardless of whether or not they choose to conduct a TikTok campaign, brands should maintain a regular TikTok feed the way they would with any other social app.
 A consistent brand presence increases the chance that their content will be noticed.
 In addition, brands can use their feed posts as a means of re-establishing their brand image.

 This is especially useful for typically ‘serious’ brands like news outlets, where the same topic can be covered in dramatically different ways across various channels.

-The Washington Post, for example, uses its Instagram page to recap the top developments in the 2020 United States presidential election.
-Their TikTok videos, on the other hand, offer a more tongue-in-cheek perspective on the same topic.
+For example, The Washington Post used its Instagram page to recap the top developments in the 2020 United States presidential election.
+Their TikTok videos offered a more tongue-in-cheek perspective on the same topic.
 By adapting what they show to different audiences, the paper ensures that it maintains its appeal across demographics.

 Brands that cultivate a strong TikTok presence tap on the casual nature of videos on the app.
 By remaining largely unedited, these videos convey a sense of authenticity that cannot be gained through a fiercely curated, clean Instagram feed.

 Top TikTok creators command over tens of millions of followers.
 This makes TikTok ideal territory for influencer campaigns.
 TikTok themselves have recognized this potential, launching their Creator Marketplace as a platform for formal collaborations between brands and TikTok creators.

 Chipotle is a great example.
 With two prior influencer campaigns under its belt (an annual Halloween Boorito promotion and the #ChipotleLidFlip challenge), the brand harnessed the power of TikTokers David Dobrik, Zach King, and Brittany Broski for a Super Bowl campaign.